 Parents will be informed that they have been offered a place no later than the end of the week after half term, of the term before entry to the nursery.
-Parents will need to return the reply slip to school to accept the nursery place offered.
-If the child does not attend within the first two weeks of the start date then the school will try to make contact with parents to establish a reason.
-If no contact can be made then the offer will be withdrawn and the next child on the list will be offered a place.
+Parents will need to confirm with school that they accept the nursery place offered.
+If the child does not attend within the first two weeks of the start date, then the school will try to make contact with parents to establish a reason.
+If no contact can be made, then the offer will be withdrawn and the next child on the list will be offered a place.

-Children will attend a phased induction to the nursery in the term before they are due to start.
+Children will attend a phased induction to the nursery in the term they start nursery.
 This may involve attending some 'Stay and Play sessions'.
 In these sessions, parents will be able to play alongside their child and the other children in the setting.
 You will see the environment and get to meet some of the children and staff that your child will be with when they start nursery.